 ⚑Policy Takeaways

-1. In an age where the Internet is borderless, "data sovereignty" or "digital sovereignty" means known where your information is routed to and stored, e.g. locally or internationally
+In an age where the Internet is borderless, "data sovereignty" or "digital sovereignty" means knowing where your information is routed to and stored, e.g. locally or internationally.

 2. Addressing.
 ICANN and other regulatory bodies decide the allocation of IP addresses and domains, who then farm them out to governments or private sector bodies.

 2. We had gone through the design thinking process, where direct user feedback is very important to iterate on products.
-Unlike traditional policy environments, this iteration is possible in digital, because of how quickly changes can be made (e.g. styling, content) and propagated to live apps.
+Unlike traditional policy environments where policies are implemented over long cycles to the magnitude of months and years, this iteration is possible in digital, because of how quickly changes can be made (e.g. styling, content) and propagated to live apps, to the magnitude of seconds, minutes and hours.

 2. Relatedly, there is no point trying to make your HTML code secret as the source code of all HTML pages on the Internet can be viewed by right clicking -> 'Inspect'.